jina-ai/docs/chapters/restapi/index.rst

 API reference
 ---------

-You can view the API reference `ReDoc <https://api.jina.ai/rest/>`.
+You can view the API reference on external the `ReDocs page <https://api.jina.ai/rest/>`_ .

 Interface